 Pearl & Partner provides household staff placement services.
 They are associated with Children of the Mekong.
 For every new placement, Pearl & Partner will sponsor the education of a child in Southeast Asia for a year.

-In December 2022, Kampuchea participated to Children of the Mekong Christmas event.
-On this special occasion, Kampuchea donated part of their profit of the event.
+In 2022 and 2023, Kampuchea participated to Children of the Mekong event by providing the Southeast Asian food, and donated part of their profit of the events.